Cinderella Rockefella: Original version

 Esther Ofarim and the Smothers Brothers first performed "Cinderella Rockefella" on the CBS variety program The Smothers Brothers Comedy Hour in April 1967.
 Mason Williams, who co-wrote the song, was a writer for the series.
 Ofarim recorded the song with her husband Abi Ofarim that year.
 The words of the song imitate yodelling, with a somewhat 1920s-style arrangement structured like a twelve-bar blues.

 The single was released on Philips Records in February 1968 in the UK.
 Esther & Abi Ofarim made an appearance on The Eamonn Andrews Show on ITV to promote it in the UK.
 The single peaked at No. 1 in the British singles chart on 5 March 1968, where it remained for three weeks.
 It was also No. 1 on the NME chart for four weeks.
 As of 2020, Esther & Abi Ofarim remain the only act from Israel to achieve a UK No. 1 single.
 The record was an international hit, reaching the top 10 in various countries.
 It was less successful in the U.S., peaking at No. 68 on the Billboard Hot 100 chart in May 1968.

 The song appeared on the albums 2 in 3 (1967) in Europe and Cinderella Rockefella (1968) in the US.

 According to Radio Caroline DJ Andy Archer, the song was the last to be played on Radio Caroline South on the night of 2–3 March 1968, before its radio ship (like that of its sister station Radio Caroline North) was towed into harbour over unpaid debts on the morning of 3 March.

-Williams recorded his own version of the song for his 1968 album The Mason Williams Ear Show on Warner Brothers-Seven Arts Records.
+Williams recorded his own version of the song for his 1968 album The Mason Williams Ear Show on Warner Bros.-Seven Arts.
 For his rendition the duet vocal was performed by one of his Smothers Brothers collaborators, Jennifer Warnes.